 Botanical Name: Senecio haworthii

-The distinctive feature is the snow white leaves that sets it apart from other succulents.
-Hard to find but worth to have!
+The distinctive feature is the snow-white leaves that set it apart from other succulents.
+Hard to find but worth having!

 Botanical Name: Graptosedum ‘Bronze’